danielbodnar/awesome-stars/README.md

 - [gaia-pipeline/gaia](https://github.com/gaia-pipeline/gaia) - Build powerful pipelines in any programming language.
 - [binci/binci](https://github.com/binci/binci) - :whale: Containerize your development workflow.
 - [openshift/origin](https://github.com/openshift/origin) - Conformance test suite for OpenShift

+## contributions-welcome

+- [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
+A web developer's must have dev-tool.
+- [bitloops/bitloops-language](https://github.com/bitloops/bitloops-language) - Open-source transpiled programming language that helps you write clean code, well-designed systems, and build high-quality software that is testable, auditable and maintainable.
+Like what you see?
+Don
+- [skytable/skytable](https://github.com/skytable/skytable) - Skytable is a modern scalable NoSQL database with BlueQL, designed for performance, scalability and flexibility.
+Skytable gives you spaces, models, data types, complex collections and more to build po

 ## covid-19